stumptowndoug/tasky/README.md

 **A friendly project to learn how AI coding assistants work**

 Tasky is a simple task manager (like a to-do list) that you manage entirely through AI assistants like Claude.
-It's designed to help you learn how modern AI coding tools work, especially something called MCPs (Model Context Protocol).
+It's designed to help you learn how modern AI coding tools work, especially working with MCPs (Model Context Protocol).

 ## Why Tasky?